-A recent addition to the Chicago skyline, the Aqua skyscraper is notable for wave-like balconies meant to offer views of the city's landmarks around corners and through the gaps between existing buildings.
+A recent addition to the Chicago skyline, the Aqua skyscraper is notable for its wavelike balconies meant to offer views of the city's landmarks around corners and through the gaps between existing buildings.
 Completed in 2009, it stands at 876 feet and has 82 stories.
 Designed by the Studio Gang, it encompasses a hotel, apartments, condominiums, and one of Chicago's largest green roofs.

 Indiana: West Baden Springs Hotel

 The West Baden Springs Hotel opened in French Lick, Indiana, in 1902, replacing a smaller one that had been destroyed in a fire.
-It was designed with a 200-foot atrium and a fireplace that burned 14-foot logs.
-Designed to take advantage of the mineral springs in the area, it was meant to evoke Baden-Baden, the spa town in southwestern Germany with its famous thermal baths.
+It was designed with a 200-foot atrium and a fireplace that facilitated 14-foot logs.
+Designed to take advantage of the mineral springs in the area, it was meant to evoke Baden-Baden, the spa town in southwestern Germany known for its famous thermal baths.
 After the stock market crashed in 1929, the hotel gradually fell into disrepair until it was restored in the mid-2000s.

 Iowa: Figge Art Museum

 The Figge Art Museum in Davenport, Iowa, is housed in a glass building on the banks of the Mississippi River that was designed by British architect David Chipperfield.
 The museum grew out of the Davenport Municipal Art Gallery, formed in 1925.
 The collection includes works by Grant Wood, Frank Lloyd Wright, and other American regionalist artists.